ivelischpfuli/stream-manual/README.md

 \
 The !currency command will tell you how much Plenty you have.\
 \
-*As a reminder, Plenty is a fictional currency and holds no actual monetary value.
-Plenty cannot be bought with money nor can it be exchanged for any actual currencies.*
+*Disclaimer: Plenty is a fictional currency and holds no actual monetary value.
+Plenty cannot be bought with money nor can it be exchanged for goods, services, or real currency.
+It only exists within the confides of the Iveli-verse.*

 # Russian Roulette?!
 *Type: Channel Point redeem*\